logtay/web103_finalproject/milestones/milestone2.md

 - [ ] In `planning/wireframes.md`: add wireframes for at least three pages in your web app.
   - [ ] Include a list of pages in your app
-- [ ] In `planning/entity_relationship_diagram.md`: add the entity relationship diagram you developed for your database.
+- [X] In `planning/entity_relationship_diagram.md`: add the entity relationship diagram you developed for your database.
-  - [ ] Your entity relationship diagram should include the tables in your database.
+  - [X] Your entity relationship diagram should include the tables in your database.
-- [ ] Prepare your three-minute pitch presentation, to be presented during Unit 7 (the next unit).
+- [X] Prepare your three-minute pitch presentation, to be presented during Unit 7 (the next unit).
-  - [ ] You do **not** need to submit any materials in advance of your pitch.
+  - [X] You do **not** need to submit any materials in advance of your pitch.
 - [ ] In this document, complete all three questions in the **Reflection** section below

 ## Reflection

 ### 1. What went well during this unit?

-[👉🏾👉🏾👉🏾 your answer here]
+The process was smooth when creating the wireframes and ERD

 ### 2. What were some challenges your group faced in this unit?

-[👉🏾👉🏾👉🏾 your answer here]
+Better understanding the relationships between the tables

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-[👉🏾👉🏾👉🏾 your answer here]
+Perhaps, extra support when it comes to the file handling.